snowmac/snowmac.github.io/_posts/2021-03-09-saas-sucks-for-the-consumer.md

 # TL;DR;

-* Subscription based "SaaS" makese sense for true cloud services like AWS, New Relic etc...
+* Subscription based "SaaS" makes sense for true cloud services like AWS, New Relic etc...
 * Subscriptions are good for cash flow and when it can provide real value to the client
 * Not everything needs to be saas, eg, if it's mostly client not client server, you should have the option to upgrade to cloud capability
 * For apps like Sublime, 1Password, Word etc...
 Charge a license fee, then offer an annual add-on for cloud services, cloud sync, backup etc... but let me run locally offline if I want to